Are you considering flying with your e-bike to your bike touring destination?

 Flying the frame as luggage

-It might be necessary to dig further than just the policy on the website to do this.
+It might be necessary to dig further than just the policy on the website to understand an airline’s position.

 For example, online, some airlines allow you to bring your e-bike as oversized baggage, with the battery removed.
 Some airline websites are silent on this subject.
 Some specifically say no e-bikes.